 Direct Admit Program

-Integrate yourself early on into the School of Business through the Direct Admit program, a unique opportunity for high-achieving and highly motivated applicants to the University interested in majoring in Business Administration or Accounting
+Integrate yourself early on into the School of Business through the Direct Admit program, a unique opportunity for high-achieving and highly motivated applicants to the University interested in majoring in Business Administration, Accounting or Digital Forensics.

 There are several “perks” to being a Direct Admit.
 Here are just a few: